fffonion/lua-resty-openssl/README.md

 When passing a [digest](#restyopenssldigest) instance as `digest` parameter, it should not have been called [final()](#restydigestfinal), user should only use [update()](#restydigestupdate).

-For RSA and EC keys, passing a string as `digest` parameter does the SHA256 signing by default.
+For RSA and EC keys, passing a string as `digest` parameter does the SHA256 as digest method by default.
 For Ed25519 or Ed448 keys, this function does a PureEdDSA verification and requires `digest` to be the string that needs signing.
-No message digest is performed by default for Ed keys.
+No message digest is used for Ed keys.

 For EC key, this function does a ECDSA signing.